 Whether you spend your afternoons sipping cocktails by the pool or lounging on the sandy beach, you’ll want a pool floaty nearby.
 Not just for floating in the water but also to add a little something to your epic Hawaiian photoshoots!

 If you’re planning on spending several hours at the beach, you’ll probably want to bring some snacks and drinks to enjoy.
 Pack a few vacuum insulated drink containers to keep your hot drinks hot and your cold drinks cold.
-These tumblers by Simple Modern won’t sweat or be hot to the touch.
+This wine growler and tumbler set is perfect for sunset on the beach!

 Protection for Your Hair and Skin